Ten Ways Your Body Changes After Giving Birth

 It is perfectly normal to wonder what happens to your vagina after birth.
 Will it ever be the same down there?
 Will it be forever changed?
 Does it make a difference after a C-section or a vaginal delivery?

-Some of the most common changes occur after a vaginal delivery, however, sometimes woman that have had C-sections can experience some of these effects as well.
+Some of the most common changes occur after a vaginal delivery, however, sometimes women that have had C-sections can experience some of these effects as well.

 Pushing a baby out of your vagina is no small feat – especially when you realize the size of the baby and the size of the vagina.
 Even though childbirth takes a toll on the vagina, it is created by design to handle it.
 The vagina is resilient and can bounce back to a certain degree.
 It can take almost a year for a vagina to go back to its pre-birth state, but that isn’t always the case.
 Some things may never be quite the same.